rockettheme/docs/Docs/magento/basic/attributes.md

 If this is your first Attribute Set, you'll want to select **Default** under **Based On**.
 If you have existing Attribute Sets already set up, you can choose one of them and modify it in your new set.
 This step is intended to save you time.

-Once you're done on this page, select **Save Attribute Set**.
+Once you are done on this page, select **Save Attribute Set**.

 ![][attributes7]

 The next page is where you assign attributes to the set.
 The right column, titled **Unassigned Attributes** includes any attributes that have not yet been assigned to a set.
 You'll also find different groups under the **Groups** column.
 These groups are used to apply sorting rules and display options on the frontend, as well as to create tabs within the product page.

 Select **Add New** under the **Groups** column to create a new group.
-It is useful to name the group in a way that matches the type of product you're applying it to.
+It is useful to name the group in a way that matches the type of product you are applying it to.
 For example, camera-specific attributes could be added to the **Cameras** group within your new set.

 You can then click and drag unassigned attributes to the new group by moving them from the **Unassigned Attributes** column to the group folder in the **Groups** column.
 If you wish to remove an existing attribute, you can do so by dragging it from the **Groups** column to the **Unsassigned Attributes** column.
 You can also double-click any existing group name to rename it.